Osiyomeoh/CredAppNew/README.md

 https://genuine-bublanina-b991c3.netlify.app/// <br><br>

 # Aknowledgement
 Credence is built on top of several open-source libraries and frameworks, including React, Node.js, and more.
-We would like to thank the developers of these projects for their contributions to the open-source community.
+We would like to thank the developers of these projects for their contributions to the open-source community.<br>
-Kai Everdream chrisstef(github username) grandida Management udemy.com
+Kai Everdream chrisstef(github username)<br>
+grandida Management<br>
+udemy.com<br>

 # Project Authors
 Samuel Osiyomeoh Samuel